lkyam127/CSS_26-27_3B_HW/README.md

 ## 🟡 Known issues
 1. Switching frequently between multiple dates with image uploaded on low-performance or low-memory devices may cause lagging.
-2. As conditions limited, sources of other Chinese class cannot be provided for the time being.
+2. As conditions limited, sources of other CHI classes cannot be provided for the time being.